 Have you been considering a home security system for a while now, but don't know exactly what you want?
 At Cove Home Security, we are happy to work with you to help you find the system that best meets your needs.
 If you'd like to talk to a consultant directly, please call us at 855-268-3669.

 Our professionals will work with you to find the system that's exactly right for your home and your needs.
 Meanwhile, this post will provide you with some guidance on the best kind of security for your individual situation.
 Feel free to skip to the section that best fits your description.

-If you are looking for the perfect system for your rented apartment or house, you'll probably want something that is wireless, easy to install, and contract-free.
+If you are looking for the perfect system, whether you live in an apartment or a home, you'll probably want something that is wireless, easy to install, and contract-free.
 Does this sound like what you're looking for?
-Then a DIY security system like Cove is for you.
+Then Cove is for you.